Intermesh/groupoffice-docs/using/support.rst

 2. Create one manually from within the Support module;
 3. Create one manually from within the Help module;

-When an end user sends an email to a support mailbox, they are matched to an existing user in Group-Office.
+When an end user sends an email to a support mailbox, they are matched to an existing user in GroupOffice.
 If they do not exist, a new user is created.
 In order for this to work, currently you must enable user registration in the :ref:`authentication` tab in System Settings.

 Help module
 ```````````

-This is a simple module that enables end users to submit tickets from within Group-Office itself.
+This is a simple module that enables end users to submit tickets from within GroupOffice itself.
 In this module, the
 user can see their own submitted tickets.
 Entering a new ticket is as easy as clicking the button 'New Request':

 .. figure:: /_static/using/support/new-request.png
    :width: 100%

-   Submit a support request from within Group-Office
+   Submit a support request from within GroupOffice

 Usage by ticket agents